Trophy hunting in South Africa is like nowhere else in the world. The number and density of animals will astound any first-time African hunter.

 Grey Rhebok weighs in at around 40 pounds and matures at 4 years.
-These antelope are typically found in high lying areas above 3000 feet.
-They have very soft fur and are revered by locals as a difficult adversery.
+Found in high lying areas above 3000 feet.
+They have very soft fur and are revered by local South Africans as a difficult and worthy adversary.

 White Blesbok Trophy

 White Blesbok is a color mutation of the common Blesbok and not a subspecies.
 Hunting tactics and the characteristics of the white blesbok are no different from the common blesbok.
 White blesbok is now widespread.